-Tomás Milmo Santos.
-Board Member and Co-Chairman of the Board of Directors of Axtel since February 2016.
-He was the company's CEO from 1994 to February 2016, has been a Director since 1994 and was Chairman of the Board of Directors from 2003 to February 2016.
-He is a member of the Board of Directors of CEMEX, ITESM, and Promotora Ambiental.
+Board Member and Co-Chairman of the Board of Axtel since February 2016.
+Prior to the merger between Axtel and Alestra, he was Board Member of Axtel since 1994 (27 years).

+He was Axtel's CEO from 1994 to February 2016, he has been a Board Member since 1994 and was Chairman of the Board from 2003 to February 2016.
+He is a member of the Board of Directors of CEMEX, ITESM and Promotora Ambiental.
 He is also Chairman of the Board of Tec Salud.

-Mr. Milmo Santos graduated with a degree in Business Economics from Stanford University.
+He holds a degree in Business Economics from Stanford University.